The message below about course registration was written by Intern E (’12). Some tips from the Parent Programs office follow.

 At some point in your student’s college career you will receive a frantic phone call during registration.
 You will hear, “there are no classes left,” and “I didn’t get into a single class I wanted.”
 While it may feel like this to your student, it is hardly ever true.

 First, remind your student that although the class may say that it is closed, there is still hope for the future.
-He/she should try to waitlist, and during the first week of classes, attend that class to check for openings.
+He/she should try to waitlist, and during the first week of classes, spots can come open.
 Because freshmen register last, many classes are full simply because upperclassmen are enrolled in them while they wait to be allowed in their first choice classes.
 As upperclassmen move off the wait list into their desired classes, openings trickle down and spaces open up in classes where freshmen are waitlisted.

 Some students come to college knowing exactly what they want to major in – but these students are in the minority.
 It is important to explore classes in a variety of subjects during freshman year.
 First Year Seminars are a great way to take classes in fields outside your comfort zone.
 There are options for these seminars in areas of interest across the board ranging from film analysis, to history, to healthy living.
 First Year Seminars are smaller classes that give a taste of what a Wake Forest education will be like.
 These classes help a student develop writing skills, the ability to articulate an opinion, and to learn to participate in class discussions.